Skip to content

 Beinn Talaidh — common questions

-Beinn Talaidh is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 624m of ascent and takes most walkers 4-7 hours.
-Terrain: Trackless steep grass on the lower flanks giving way to loose scree and basalt rubble near the top.
+Beinn Talaidh carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 14km, 624m of ascent and a 4-7 hour day on the standard route.
+Ground conditions: Trackless steep grass on the lower flanks giving way to loose scree and basalt rubble near the top.

-When is the best time to climb Beinn Talaidh?
+What's the best month to climb Beinn Talaidh?

 Brief signal on Mull — 1-2 bars on the summit